jandelgado/rabtap/README.md

                       routing- or binding-key.
 Can occur multiple times.
  -j, --json           deprecated.
 Use "--format json" instead.
  -k, --insecure       allow insecure TLS connections (no certificate check).
- --tls-cert-file=CERTFILE A Cert file to use for client authentication.
- --tls-key-file=KEYFILE   A Key file to use for client authentication.
- --tls-ca-file=CAFILE     A CA Cert file to use with TLS.
+ --limit=NUM          Stop afer NUM messages were received.
+When set to 0, will
+                      run until terminated [default: 0].
  --mandatory          enable mandatory publishing (messages must be delivered to queue).
  --mode=MODE          mode for info command.
 One of "byConnection", "byExchange".
                       [default: byExchange].
- -n, --no-color       don't colorize output (also environment variable NO_COLOR).
+ -n, --no-color       don't colorize output (see also environment variable NO_COLOR).
- --no-auto-ack        disable auto-ack in subscribe mode.
-This will lead to
-                      unacked messages on the broker which will be requeued when the channel is closed.
  --omit-empty         don't show echanges without bindings in info command.
  --reason=REASON      reason why the connection was closed [default: closed by rabtap].
- --confirms           enable publisher confirms and wait for confirmations.
+ --reject             Reject messages.
+Default behaviour is to acknowledge messages.
- -r, --routingkey=KEY routing key to use in publish mode.
+ --requeue            Instruct broker to requeue rejected message -r, --routingkey=KEY routing key to use in publish mode.
 If omitted, routing key
                       will be taken from message being published (see JSON message format).